-“Local minded people will never understand global minded goals.”
+“Local minded people will never understand global minded goals.”— Unknown

 One of the first educational toys I received as a child was a world globe.
-I took great pleasure in spinning it on its axis and admiring the colors of each continent as they floated on the vast blue oceans.
-As a child, however, I never really noticed the names of each place.
+I took great pleasure in spinning it on its axis and admiring the colors of each continent as they floated on the vast blue oceans, without noticing the names of each place.

-One day, my mother sat with me and began teaching me what the globe meant.
+One day, my mother sat with me and began orienting me.
 “This is where we are,” she said, pointing to the Arabian Peninsula, “and this is where Disney World is,” while pointing to North America.
 By using landmarks that were familiar to a 6-year-old, she gave me a sense of the world and planted the seeds of curiosity.

-This sensibility and drive to learn about other countries has proven to be an invaluable tool, especially in situations where I’ve been immersed in a multicultural setting.
+This drive to learn about other countries has been an invaluable tool, especially in situations where I’ve been immersed in a multicultural setting.
 It has also been a burden at times, especially when around people who are provincial in their thinking and have a limited perspective of the world.

-I still believe there’s a certain charm in having strong roots in where we’ve come from and holding on to the traditions, customs, and practices of our cultures.
+There’s a certain charm in having strong roots in where we’ve come from and holding on to the traditions, customs, and practices of our cultures.
 Staying local allows us to stay informed about the latest developments in our neighborhoods, and can inspire us to take steps to enhance and improve our surroundings.
-However, when we stay too close to home, our vision of the world becomes myopic, and we run the risk of becoming ignorant.

-When we have high global fluency, and we’re open to connecting with people, we’ll see that we have more similarities than we thought we did.
-We all have the same basic need for love, safety, food, clean water, and if we stay informed about the world, we’ll realize that due to corrupt governments and the wealth divide, too many citizens are not having these needs met.
+When we have high global fluency, and we’re open to others, we’ll see that we have more similarities than differences.
+We all have the same basic need for love, safety, food, clean water, and if we stay informed about the world, we’ll realize that due to corrupt governments and the wealth divide, too many citizens aren’t having these needs met.

 Here are four ways to increase your global fluency:

-1. Consume both local and international news: When it comes to news consumption, it’s easy to stick with what’s familiar.
+1. Consume both local and international news: It’s easy to stick with news that’s familiar.
 We prefer to tune in to the local news or read news apps that provide us with useful information like the weather, traffic updates, and local events.
 But if we want to increase our global fluency, we need to make a conscious effort to step outside our local news bubble and tune in to international news sources that can inform us of issues occurring in other countries.
 Familiarizing ourselves with international stories gives us perspective on what’s happening in our own backyards.

 2. Travel regularly: The quickest way to stimulate fresh thinking and create new mental models is through regular travel outside your locality.
 Diving into a new environment, whether that be a foreign country or different region of your own, and engaging in their food, art, music, history, and culture, breaks any fixed outlooks and challenges any assumptions we may have.
 Increasing our knowledge about a completely new place enhances us personally, and opens the doorway to continual learning and innovation, as well as it connecting us to a diverse range of people.